 Graduates must register with the College of Early Childhood Educators to practice in the profession.

 Registered ECE professionals design and provide curriculum that is based on the interests and development level of each child.

-Early Childhood Educators work with young children and their families.
-They are responsible to plan and deliver learning and care for young children in programs that are inclusive and play-based.
-Positions are available in community and municipal OEYC (Ontario Early Years Centres) based child care, corporate child care centres and in-home care.
-There are also positions available in Boards of Education as Registered Early Childhood Educators in full day Kindergarten classes as well as international opportunities for nannies or child care providers on cruise ships.
+Positions are available in community based child care; Ontario Early Years and Family Centres, and in-home care.
+There are also positions available in Boards of Education as Registered Early Childhood Educators in Kindergarten classes as well as international opportunities for working with young children.

 Employers who provide our field placement settings require a clear POLICE RECORD CHECK for criminal offences with vulnerable sector screening before accepting a student into the field placement setting.
 The record check MUST be obtained by the student at the student's expense.
 If you are unable to obtain this police clearance by mid September, you jeopardize the opportunity to complete either of your field placements.

 Placements will be completed at a variety of locations, and may include day, afternoon, evening, weekend or split shifts.

 NOTE: Standard First Aid and CPR Level C Certification must be obtained PRIOR to Field Placements.

 The dress code for field placement is business casual.
 Students are expected to purchase supplies and in the design of developmentally appropriate activities and should expect to incur these additional costs.

 Accepted applicants must supply proof of a satisfactory medical examination and immunization prior to program entry.
 Medical Requirement Forms